pnts/methodandmatter/source/words-make-worlds/being-green-in-a-world-on-fire.html.md

 ---
-description: The world is kinda crazy right now.
-How can caring leaders show up without burning out?
+description: Is it okay to be green—present, rested, responsive—when the world is on fire?
+Not only is it okay, it’s exactly how caring leaders can show up without burning out.
 keywords: emotional regulation, polyvagal, restorative, embodied self awareness, emotions, leadership
 image: "og/og-words-make-worlds.png"